fadihboubati/country-info-finder/README.md

 - Migrate the database schema: `npx prisma migrate dev`

 #### Running the server
-- To start the server, run `node index.js` or `yarn index.js` By default, the server runs on port 3030.
+- To start the server
+    - run `node index.js` or `yarn index.js`
+    - By default, the server runs on port 3030.
+    - Open your web browser and navigate to http://localhost:3030/

+- To start Prisma Studio
+    - run `npx prisma studio`
+    - Open your web browser and navigate to http://localhost:5555/
+    - Use the GUI to explore and manage the database

 #### Endpoints